Newnham Road and Wecker Road intersection upgrade - Mount Gravatt East

 The intersection was identified as a location requiring traffic and safety improvements with a total of 18 crashes reported at the intersection between 2014 and 2019.
 Thirteen of these crashes were related to motorists being unable to make a safe right turn from Newnham Road into Wecker Road due to high volumes of traffic on Newnham Road.

-The Newnham Road and Wecker Road intersection upgrade is jointly funded by Brisbane City Council as part of the Better Roads for Brisbane program, and the Australian Government as part of the Urban Congestion Fund.
+The Newnham Road and Wecker Road intersection upgrade was delivered by Brisbane City Council and funded in conjunction with the Australian Government as part of the Urban Congestion Fund.

 Latest update